jellyfin/jellyfin-mpv-shim/README.md

      - This could break if you use revert-seek markers or scripts that use it.
  - `sync_osd_message` - Write syncplay status messages to OSD.
 Default: `true`

-### Desktop Mode Settings

-These settings pertain to the "Desktop" (embedded webview) mode only.

- - `enable_desktop` - Use the desktop client.
-Default: `false`
-    - You can also use it by running the `jellyfin-mpv-desktop`.
-    - If you are using the Windows build, you must download the desktop version.
- - `desktop_fullscreen` - Run the desktop client in fullscreen.
-Default: `false`
- - `desktop_keep_loc` - Remember the position of the desktop client.
-Default: `false`
-    - This has been infamous for causing the window to be positioned off-screen.
-    - If you enable this and that happens, you can delete `layout.json` to fix it.
- - `desktop_keep_size` - Remember the position of the desktop client.
-Default: `true`
-    - Set the window size, but not the position.
-Hopefully won't cause the client to open off-screen.
- - `desktop_scale` - Allows changing the scale factor for the desktop app.
-Default: `1.0`
-    - This can be useful if you are on a platform that doesn't support HiDPI very well.

 ### Debugging

 These settings assist with debugging.
 You will often be asked to configure them when reporting an issue.